Disney+ Bringing The Animated Star Wars: The Bad Batch To Platform

 No official date has been announced for Star Wars: The Bad Batch on Disney+.
 Though, we do know that it will premiere sometime in 2021.
 Thankfully, there is less of a concern on getting the series released in time as the animated format will not need as many strict production guidelines following the coronavirus pandemic.

 Will you watch Star Wars: The Bad Batch when it arrives on Disney+ next year?
 Thankfully, we’ll be getting new Star Wars content soon.
-Season two of The Mandalorian will be available for streaming this fall!
+Time to re-watch The Mandalorian season finale because season two will be available for streaming this fall!

 Featured image via Lucasfilm.